TIMELINE

 2004

 Releases the album Das Mechanische Klavier in June, a series of modern songs and lieder performed by the mezzo-soprano Andrea Pellegrini with narratives read by the German scholar Herbert Zeichner.
-Writes the music for Patricia Davelouis’ short film The Shore of Fog.
-Composes the musical setting for The Danish National Radio production of two Per Højholt short stories in relation to the author’s death in October (“Mr. Hamilton Fish” and “Genital and abdominal self-surgery”).
-Declines to extend his international publishing deal as a songwriter (comment to the press: “I’ve done my military service now”).
+Writes the music for Patricia Davelouis’ short film Shore of Fog.
+Composes the musical setting for The Danish National Radio production of two Per Højholt short stories in relation to the author’s death in October (“Mr. Hamilton Fish” and “Genital and Abdominal Self-Surgery”).
+Declines to extend his international publishing deal with EMI as a songwriter.
 Spends the autumn and winter finishing his new novel.

 2005